candiddev/shared/containers/qemu/README.md

 - `ARCH` The QEMU arch to emulate.
 Valid values are `amd64`, `arm`, and `arm64`.
 Default: `amd64`
 - `BIOS` If set to a value, will enable BIOS boot.
 Default: UEFI boot.
-- `MEMORY` The amount of memory to allocate to the VM.
-Default: `2G`
 - `DNSMASQARGS` Arguments to pass to DNSMASQ.
 Setting this will enable DNSMASQ.
 Requires NET_ADMIN capability.
 Default: `""`.
+- `MEMORY` The amount of memory to allocate to the VM.
+Default: `2G`
 - `QEMUARGS` Arguments to pass to QEMU.
 Default: `""`
+- `SERIALPORT` Set the serial port TCP listener.
+Setting this to "" will disable it.
+Default: `23`
+- `SMBIOS` Inject data into the VM using SMBIOS/DMI type 11.
 - `SMP` The number of CPUs to assign to the VM.
 Default: `2`
 - `TPM` Setting this to an empty string (`-e TPM=""`) will disable the TPM.
 - `WEBDIR` The path to a webdir to expose via python HTTP.
 Setting this to an empty string (`-e WEBDIR=""`) will disable python HTTP.
 Default: `/cloudinit`